TV Tropes Needs Your Help

 as a result.
 Maybe he's insecure about his own lack of manliness, and seeing the traits he doesn't like in himself embodied in women brings out his inner resentment.
 Whatever the reason, he hates women while simultaneously acting in ways that are stereotypically associated with them.

-Such characters will generally be villains, (more so than tomboyish
+Such characters will generally be villains (or at least generally more often than tomboyish

 of Politically Incorrect Villain

 and Sissy Villain

 .
 However, some portrayals may nevertheless be more sympathetic, and make him an intersection of Noble Bigot